What Are Your High Value Activities?

 Effectiveness trumps efficiency.
-To borrow the phrase from Peter Drucker, “efficiency is doing things right and effectiveness is doing the right things.”
 The ideal case is when you’re doing the right things right, but if you have to make a compromise, always do the right things, no matter how inefficient you might be at doing them.

 Unfortunately, many of the activities we do during our workdays aren’t HVAs.
 As contrarian as this may sound, spending a lot of time on social media isn’t an HVA unless you’re a social media expert.
-Checking email to correspond with clients could be, but doing it to the exclusion to the work that you’re being paid to deliver isn’t.
+Checking email to correspond with clients could be an HVA, but doing it to the exclusion of the work that you’re being paid to deliver isn’t.

 Action Steps: